Mizzou Economics Statement on Diversity, Equity and Inclusion

 Mizzou economics is dedicated to the objective pursuit of truth and the advancement of science through a dynamic and open marketplace of ideas; all persons are welcome and encouraged to participate in this enterprise.
 Toward this end, we affirm that the department eschews all forms of discrimination and prejudice and strives to maintain a welcoming and inclusive environment for all members of the university community.

 Relevance of Economics for Diversity, Equity and Inclusion:

-The discipline of economics provides a rigorous and scientific approach to addressing the most important local, national and global issues of our times, including the causes and consequences of poverty and inequality.
-Economic relations not only shape social and political institutions, but are also the primary sources of transformations to these institutions.
-Therefore, the study of economics is vital to understanding causes and consequences of the disruptive forces of globalization, inequality and poverty.
-Moreover, the theoretical and empirical tools of economists are indispensable for competent policy analysis and evaluation.
+The discipline of economics provides a rigorous and scientific approach to addressing the most important local, national, and global issues of our times, including the causes and consequences of poverty and inequality.
+Economic relations not only shape social and political institutions but are also the primary sources of transformations to these institutions.
+Therefore, the study of economics is vital to understanding causes and consequences of the disruptive forces of globalization, inequality, and poverty.
+Moreover, the theoretical and empirical tools of economists are indispensable for objective policy analysis and evaluation.
 For this reason, economists are the most prominent and influential policy advisors in Washington, DC and around world.

 Diversity, Equity and Inclusion in the Economics Curriculum:

 Economics is the single most important subject for students interested in learning about current policy debates relating to diversity and social justice.
 Our undergraduate curriculum is infused throughout with relevant lessons and our students acquire the skills necessary to grapple with the most vexing and pressing public policy issues.